Apple Rootstocks and Cultivars eXtension Project

 We have monthly virtual meetings, using Adobe Connect or Skype, and we have one face-to-face meeting each year.
 We are also organizing an advisory committee of nursery and orchard representatives to help evaluate our products as they are developed and to provide suggestions to make the system more user-friendly.
 In November 2010 we met in conjunction with the NC-140 technical committee and identified the types of information we want to include on our website.
 Web development specialists at the University of Minnesota have been providing guidance to help us develop these products.
 Part of this process was to develop 50 FAQs for rootstocks and we will do the same for cultivars.
 These are "Commonly Asked Questions" about rootstocks along with answers to the questions and the answers will be reviewed by members of the CoP before the site is launched.
 This peer-review process will provide quality control.
 We are also developing a large collection of pictures related to rootstocks and cultivars.
 Over the next two years we plan to develop videos and searchable data bases to go along with the pictures and user-friendly interactive products to provide location-specific information about rootstocks and cultivars.
 We expect that over time the CoP will expand to include other apple-producing regions, additional aspects of production, and complementary consumer information.

 Another aspect of this project is to conduct a needs assessment to determine what types of information our audience wants and which formats would be useful.
 To obtain these types of information a survey was developed and this survey will be distributed to growers at winter meetings.
 So those of you attending the Mid-Atlantic Fruit & Vegetable Conference will be asked to complete this survey – it should only take about 10 minutes.
 The information will be summarized and interpreted at Penn State University, and we will be able to use this information to determine what types of information growers feel are important, where they currently get their information and we will be able to compare results from different production areas and different demographic groups.
 Once the information is developed and disseminated among the stakeholder groups, a program evaluation will be conducted.
 The stakeholder groups will again be surveyed to determine if the desired information has been adequately disseminated, is easily understandable, and is in an accessible format.
 During the next decade a lot of pomological expertise will be lost to retirement and without a national effort to archive our collective knowledge, the information will be lost.
 We are excited about this opportunity to develop a new method of summarizing and delivering information in a way that can easily be updated as new information becomes available.
 To be successful, we will need cooperation from nurserymen and apple growers, so we hope you will be willing to participate in our surveys this winter.
-You can learn more about the eXtension program at about.extension.org.
+You can learn more about the eXtension program at the eXtension website.